kasp582a/41934-AdvancedBIM-Group36/README.md

 [Link to the goal section](BIM_ExecutionPlan.md#Goal)

 ## 2
-the model Use  can bee seen in the BIM execution plan under model.
+The model Use  can bee seen in the BIM execution plan under model.
 [Link to the model section](BIM_ExecutionPlan.md#Model)

 # 3B: Propose a (design for a) tool / workflow